CriticalWombat/Belsen-Dump-Tool/README.md

-# Belson File Processing and Search Tool
+# Belsen File Processing and Search Tool

 ## This tool is designed strictly for rapid assessment of compromise status.
 Any misuse of this tool for illegal purposes is not condoned.